kairosity/mp2-tunnel-focus/testing.md

 __FIX 3:__ I found [this](https://stackoverflow.com/questions/31575496/prevent-negative-inputs-in-form-input-type-number) code on Stack Overflow which I added to the input construction as an attribute/value pair.

+__ISSUE 4:__ This worked for manual inputs of time, but users could still input negative numbers by using the down arrows in the number input section.

+__FIX 4:__

 ## Task Class

 ### *Properties*: